ishk-data/HR-Employee-Attrition-Analysis/README.md

 The analysis uses data from **1,470 employees** and examines attrition across factors such as department, age, tenure, job role, overtime, business travel, job level, income, and distance from home.

+## Dataset

+This project uses a publicly available HR employee dataset containing employee demographic, job, compensation, satisfaction, and attrition information.

+The dataset contains **1,470 employee records** and was used for educational and portfolio analysis purposes.

+No personally identifiable employee information is included in the analysis.

 ---

 ## Business Problem